dj-nitehawk/MongoDB.Entities/Documentation/wiki/Indexes.md

 # Index creation
-use the `Index<T>` method to define indexes as shown below. specify index keys by chaining calls to the `.Key()` method. first parameter of the method is a lambda pointing to a property on your entity. second parameter specifies the type of key. finally chain in a call to `.CreateAsync()` to finish defining the index.
+use the `Index<T>()` method to define indexes as shown below. specify index keys by chaining calls to the `.Key()` method. compound indexes are created by calling the `.Key()` method multiple times.

+ first parameter of the method is a lambda pointing to the property on your entity. second parameter specifies the type of key. finally chain in a call to `.CreateAsync()` to finish defining the index.

 > [!tip]
-> you should define your indexes at the startup of your application so they only run once at launch. alternatively you can define indexes in the static constructor of your entity classes.
+> you should define your indexes at the startup of your application so they only run once at launch. alternatively you can define indexes in the static constructor of your entity classes. if an index exists for the specified config, your commands will just be ignored by the server.

 ## Text indexes
 ```csharp